Marvin Sanders

-Marvin Sanders (born October 2, 1967) is an American football coach who is currently the Cornerbacks coach for the Arlington Renegades of the XFL.
+Marvin Sanders (born October 2, 1967) is an American football coach.
+He is the defensive backs coach for the Dallas Renegades of the United Football League (UFL).
+He is also the defensive coordinator and defensive backs coach for Claremont-Mudd-Scripps (the joint intercollegiate sports program of Claremont McKenna College, Harvey Mudd College, and Scripps College), positions he has held since 2021.

 Playing career

 Sanders played as a defensive back for the University of Nebraska–Lincoln from 1985 through 1989, earning a letter in each of his last three years.
 He graduated in 1990 with a Bachelor's Degree in Business Administration.

 Coaching career

 Sanders began his football coaching career as an assistant coach for Nebraska Wesleyan University just two years after he graduated from Nebraska, putting in two years as the Secondary Coach for the Prairie Wolves football team.
 He was appointed to continue as a Secondary Coach as well as Sports Information Director for the University of Minnesota Morris in Morris, Minnesota for the 1994 season, and then returned to the State of Nebraska as the Secondary Coach for the Mavericks at the University of Nebraska at Omaha for 1995.
 UNO promoted Sanders to Defensive Coordinator in 1997.
 During his five-year tenure with the Mavericks, the team won two North Central Conference championships, and made two appearances in the NCAA Division I Football Championship playoffs.